-Goldberg’s Retirement From WWE: Check Out His Greatest WWE Matches [Watch]
+Goldberg’s Retirement From WWE: Check Out His Greatest WWE Matches [Video]

 3. Unforgiven 2003:

 The 2003 fight between Goldberg and Triple H was titled Unforgiven 2003.
-Many of the Goldberg’s fans gave up on him after his lost at SummerSlam.
+Many of the Goldberg’s fans gave up on him after his loss at SummerSlam.
 But the live crowd at Unforgiven 2003 proved that Goldberg is invincible.

-Once Triple H realized that he cannot win the fight with Goldberg, he placed a bounty on him.
-In the meantime, Goldberg wrestled with Shawn Michaels, Mark Henry, Kane, Ric Flair and Batista (who cashed in on the bounty placed by Triple H).
+Once Triple H realized that he couldn’t win the fight with Goldberg, he placed a bounty on him.
+In the meantime, Goldberg wrestled with Shawn Michaels, Mark Henry, Kane, Ric Flair and Batista (who cashed in the bounty placed by Triple H).

 4. The Royal Rumble Match:

 After winning a battle royal on Raw, Goldberg won the right to be entrant number 30 in Royal Rumble match.
-Goldberg was dominating the Royal Rumble match but due to a sneak attack F-5 by WWE Champion Brock Lesnar, he was thrown out by Kurt Angle.
+Goldberg was dominating the Royal Rumble match, but due to a sneak attack F-5 by WWE Champion Brock Lesnar, he was thrown out by Kurt Angle.

 5. No Way Out 2004: